NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 <br>

-# Other
+# Miscellaneous

 > [Create a conda virtual environment](/tutorials/virtual_environment): Create a virtual environment in your beagle home directory to install packages that may have dependencies that conflict or are different version numbers than the ones on beagle.

-> [Zotero-Obsidian reference manager pipeline](/tutorials/ref_manager): Coming soon.
+> [Zotero-Obsidian reference manager pipeline](/404): Under construction.
 Link up Zotero and Obsidian to work together to cluster notes by topics rather than by paper.
 Includes templates for importing metadata from Zotero to Obsidian.
 Find relevant papers using ResearchRabbit.
 (My favorite way of finding papers and organizing my reference manager/notes.)

 <br>